top of page

 If you are eligible for premium-free Medicare Part A, it may be a good idea to enroll even if you are still employed and have other health insurance coverage like a group health plan.

-Most people become eligible for premium-free Part A at age 65 if they or their spouse have paid Medicare taxes for a certain amount of time (usually 10 years or 40 quarters).
+Most people become eligible for premium-free Part A at age 65 if they or their spouse have paid Medicare taxes for a specific period (usually 10 years or 40 quarters).
 In this case, there is generally no downside to enrolling in Part A, no matter what your employer coverage pays.

 If you ever need hospital care, having Medicare Part A can reduce your expenses.
 For example, enrolling in Medicare Part A for a lower deductible than your employer group health plan would be a practical choice.